Upcoming Conference Calls

 26-30 June, VQEG Meeting, face-to-face, hosted by Sony Interactive Entertainment (SIE) at the SIE headquarter in San Mateo, CA, USA

 VQEG face-to-face meetings are held approximately twice each year.
 The meeting style is a mixture of conference style presentations and work related to active VQEG projects.
 Presentations on any topic related to video quality are always welcome.

-- Introduction to VQEG: Google Slides (updated) or PDF from 2022
+- Introduction to VQEG: Google Slides (updated) or PDF from the end of 2022

 - SIGMM Records: New topics, Jun.
 2021 meeting

 - VQEG eLetter, Nov.
 2017: QoE evaluation of emerging immersive media technologies, including the current hot topics of virtual reality, omnidirectional content, point cloud and light field technologies.

 The Video Quality Experts Group was first grounded in basic subjective methodology and objective tool development/verification for video quality assessment such that the industry could be moved forward with standardization and implementation.
 At the beginning it was focused around measuring the perceived video quality since the distribution paths for video and audio were limited and known.

 Over the last 20 years from the formation of VQEG the ecosystem has changed dramatically and thus so must the work.
 Multi-media is now pervasive on all devices and methods of distribution have expanded from broadcast to cellular data networks.
 This shift has required the expertise within VQEG to move from the visual (no-audio) quality of video to Quality of Experience (QoE).